 Edition of 36

 Carrie Mae Weems (b.
 1953) is a renowned American artist whose extensive body of work investigates cultural identity, sexism, class, political systems, and the consequences of power.

-Weems is widely recognized for her revolutionary approach to the expression of narratives about women, people of color and working-class communities, “conjuring lush art from the arid polemics of identity“ (The New York Times).
-With a complex body of work encompassing photography, text, fabric, audio, digital image, installation, performance, and video, Weems’ work asks us to look deeply at the two-dimensional image, to explore complex realities and revisit unexamined perspectives.
+Weems is recognized for her approach to the expression of narratives about women, people of color and working-class communities.
+She is “conjuring lush art from the arid polemics of identity“ (The New York Times).
+Her complex body of work encompasses photography, text, fabric, audio, digital image, installation, performance, and video.
+Weems’ work asks us to look deeply at the two-dimensional image, to explore complex realities and revisit unexamined perspectives.

-Weems has participated in numerous solo and group exhibitions at major national and international museums including the Metropolitan Museum of Art, the Frist Center for Visual Art, the Solomon Guggenheim Museum in New York, the J. Paul Getty Museum, Los Angeles, and the Centro Andaluz de Arte Contemporáneo in Seville, Spain.
+Weems' work resides in the Metropolitan Museum of Art, Frist Center for Visual Art, Solomon Guggenheim Museum in New York, J. Paul Getty Museum, Los Angeles, and Centro Andaluz de Arte Contemporáneo in Seville, Spain.

 Note: A framed example from the edition is for reference purposes only.
 Each impression comes unframed.